Arisuzea/PunkCity/README.md

 ---

-# About
+## About

-**PunkCity** is a Wabbajack modlist for *Cyberpunk 2077* built around one idea:

-**the city owes you nothing.**
+**PunkCity** is a Wabbajack modlist for *Cyberpunk 2077* built around one idea: **the city owes you nothing**.

-You won’t become a Night City legend overnight.
-Your body has needs, your reputation matters, and progression takes time.
-The story won’t carry you—you need to earn your place in it.
+Most playthroughs let you become a legend overnight.
+PunkCity pushes back.
+Your body has needs.
+Your reputation has weight.
+The story won't drag you along, it waits for you to earn the right to be part of it.
+The city is indifferent, the streets are dangerous, and every cold decision you make will follow you.

-This list is built for players who want slower progression, harsher consequences, and a version of Night City that feels far less forgiving.
+This is no power fantasy, you'll create no montage nor any highlight reels.
+You'll suffer and you'll be content.

 **What you're getting into:**

-- **Survival systems** that force you to manage your needs
+- **Survival mechanics** that makes your body a resource you have to manage
-- A **slower progression curve** built around immersion
+- A **paced experience** that rewards immersion over rushing
-- A **reputation system** where violence has consequences
+- True **reputation system** where senseless violence has real costs
-- *(More systems are being added as development continues)*
+- *(More systems being added, check back as the list develops)*

 ---

-# System Requirements
+## System Requirements

 > [!WARNING]
-> - You need an **official, fully updated** copy of *Cyberpunk 2077*
+> - You need an **official, fully updated** copy of *Cyberpunk 2077*.
-> - An **SSD is required.** Do not attempt to run this from an HDD
+> - An **SSD is required.** Do not attempt to run this from an HDD.
-> - Only **Windows 10/11** is supported
+> - Only **Windows 10/11** is supported.

 *Minimum specs and recommended hardware will be listed here as the list is finalized.*